The 7 best recipe apps in 2026 (tested and compared)

 Best for: People who want a solid, no-frills recipe manager with a one-time purchase.

-Paprika has been around for years and does the fundamentals well.
+The Paprika recipe app has been around for years and does the fundamentals well.
 The web clipper extracts recipes from most major cooking sites.
 You get categories, search, meal planning, and grocery lists.
 The interface is straightforward — not flashy, but functional.

 The biggest advantage is the pricing model: pay once per platform, own it forever.
 No subscription.